opengovsg/mockpass-on-netlify/README.md

 Configures Netlify with the following:
 - environment variables to `SHOW_LOGIN_PAGE`, `ENCRYPT_MYINFO` and run Mockpass in stateless mode using `MOCKPASS_STATELESS`, to account for the stateless nature of Netlify Functions
-- specify `npm run build` as the build command
+- specify `npm run build:netlify` as the build command
 - routes all requests to `/.netlify/functions/api`, including any trailing paths and parameters